fabio-cumbo/GDCWebApp4Galaxy/README.md

 It is also available on the Galaxy ToolShed under the name [gdcwebapp](https://toolshed.g2.bx.psu.edu/view/fabio/gdcwebapp/7f55f83f72da).

 ## What is GDCWebApp
-GDCWebApp is a web service to automatically query, filter, extract and convert genomic data and clinical information from the [Genomic Data Commons portal](https://gdc.cancer.gov/) (GDC) to BED format.
+GDCWebApp is a web service to automatically query, filter, extract and convert genomic data and clinical information from the [Genomic Data Commons portal](https://gdc.cancer.gov/) (GDC) to BED, GTF, CSV, and JSON format.
 It is able to operate on all data types for each tumor and program available on GDC.

 GDC hosts genomic experiments about patients affected by different kinds of tumors.
 These are organized in two main constantly updated programs:
 1. TCGA: The Cancer Genome Atlas